rsfutch77/everdell_ai/README.md

 #TODO V1 When testing, pause after each draw to select the correct cards into all positions and wait for a continue button
 #TODO V1 AI should choose which cards to discard for the undertaker rather than just picking the first 3 in the meadow
 V2 Plan:
+#TODO V2 address the CHOOSE TODOs throughout the code
 #TODO V2 Gatherers should only add points for pairs with Harvesters, not just any lone Harvester.
 #TODO V2 Harvesters should only grant resources when paired.
 #TODO V2 Extra forrest locations when there are 4 players